-During the nine months ended November 30, 2017, the Company settled debt for shares with officers, directors and a law firm in which a director was a partner (Note 9).
+During the year ended February 28, 2018, the Company settled debt for shares with officers, directors and a law firm in which a director was a partner (Note 8(a)(iii)).

 These transactions were in the normal course of operations and were measured at the exchange value which represented the amount of consideration established and agreed to by the related parties.